MatheusSAMendes/lewis-gatsby-starter-i18n/README.md

 5.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
 This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the [config docs](https://www.gatsbyjs.org/docs/gatsby-config/) for more detail).

-6.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/) (if any).
-These allow customization/extension of default Gatsby settings affecting pieces of the site build process.

-7.  **`LICENSE`**: Gatsby is licensed under the MIT license.
+6.  **`LICENSE`**: Gatsby is licensed under the MIT license.

-8. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
+7.  **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

-9. **`README.md`**: A text file containing useful reference information about your project.
+8.  **`README.md`**: A text file containing useful reference information about your project.

-10. **`yarn.lock`** This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(You won’t change this file directly).**
+9.  **`yarn.lock`**: This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(You won’t change this file directly).**

 <br>
 <br>